 Statutory rape laws are premised on the assumption that minors are incapable of giving informed consent to sexual activities.
 Their incapacity is written into the statute—hence the term, “statutory” rape.
 The age of consent can vary among states, and some states differentiate between consensual sex between minors who are close in age (for example, two teenagers of the same age), as opposed to sex between a minor and a much older adult.

 Though statutory rape does not require that the prosecutor prove an assault, it is still rape.
-Of course, rape that does involve force or an assault is illegal in California and prosecuted as forcible rape (see California Sexual Battery Laws).
-Assaults of a sexual nature may also be charged under the state’s assault and battery laws (to learn more, see Aggravated Assault Laws in California) and child enticement and abuse laws.
-And for information about rape between spouses, see California Marital Rape Laws.
+Of course, rape that does involve force or an assault is illegal in California and prosecuted as forcible rape.
+Assaults of a sexual nature may also be charged under the state’s sexual battery, assault, and child enticement and abuse laws.

 Statutory rape is prosecuted under California’s rape and sexual assault laws.
 Penalties depend on the ages of the defendant and victim, as described below.

-Unlawful sexual intercourse includes sexual intercourse or penetration (however slight) between a minor who is 17 or younger and a defendant of any age.
+Unlawful sexual intercourse with a minor involves sexual intercourse or penetration (however slight) between a minor who is 17 or younger and a defendant of any age.
+(Cal.
+Penal Code § 261.5 (2017).)

-Sexual penetration includes sexual intercourse or penetration (however slight) between a minor who is 14 or 15 and a defendant who is at least ten years older than the minor.
+Sexual penetration includes sexual intercourse or penetration (however slight) between a minor who is under 14 and a defendant who is at least ten years older than the minor.
+(Cal.
+Penal Code § 289 (2017).)

-Lewd and lascivious acts upon a child includes sexual contact between a minor who is 13 or younger and a defendant of any age.
+Lewd and lascivious acts upon a child involve sexual contact between a minor who is 13 or younger and a defendant of any age.
 This offense also includes contact between a minor who is 14 or 15 and a defendant who is at least ten years older than the minor.
+(Cal.
+Penal Code § 288 (2017).)

-For misdemeanors, punishment may include probation, a fine of up to $1,000, up to one year in jail, or some combination of these penalties.
+For misdemeanors, punishment can include probation, a fine of as much as $1,000, up to 364 days in jail, or some combination of these penalties.

-A felony conviction will incur at least 16 months (and up to four years) in prison; and may also incur probation, up to $10,000 in fines, or both.
+A felony conviction will incur at least 16 months (and up to eight years) in prison and may also incur probation, up to $10,000 in fines, or both.

 State law requires, in addition to the applicable fines and prison time, that people convicted of certain sexual crimes (including certain instances of statutory rape) must register as sex offenders.